HEALTH AND SAFETY CODE

 Added by Acts 2023, 88th Leg., R.S., Ch.
 271 (S.B.
 490), Sec.
 1, eff.
 September 1, 2023.

 Sec.
 185.002.
-ITEMIZED BILL REQUIRED. (a) A health care provider that requests payment from a patient after providing a health care service or related supply to the patient shall submit with the request a written, itemized bill of the alleged cost of each service and supply provided to the patient during the patient's visit to the provider.
+ITEMIZED BILL REQUIRED. (a) A health care provider that requests payment from a patient after providing a health care service or related supply to the patient shall submit with the request a written, itemized bill of the alleged amount due for each service and supply provided to the patient during the patient's visit to the provider.
 The provider must submit the itemized bill not later than the 30th day after the provider receives a final payment on the provided service or supply from a third party.

 (b) The itemized bill must include: